In previous posts we’ve looked at when God asks us to wait. What about when He requires us take a bold step of faith?

 Did the thought come to any of them – “did God really say this?”
 Probably.
 They were people just like us after all.

 Yet they took that step of obedience and faith.
 As soon as the feet of the priests touched the water’s edge, the water from upstream stopped flowing (3:15-16).
 And the people crossed.

 Sometimes God wants us to take the step of faith first, and then He will come through.

-Wherever you find yourself today, whether you need to be shaken from your comfortable and familiar ‘wilderness’, to believe God has something far better for you, or whether you’re facing an obstacle that just seems impossibly insurmountable, remember that our God is the God of the impossible!
-Ephesians 3:20 “Now to Him who is able to do exceedingly abundantly above all that we ask or think, according to the power that works in us.”
+Wherever you find yourself today, whether you need to be shaken from your uncomfortable, yet familiar and therefore preferable ‘wilderness’, to believe God has something far better for you, or whether you’re facing an obstacle that seems impossibly insurmountable, remember that our God is the God of the impossible!

 If you’re looking at your situation and thinking ‘there’s no way’, remember that God looks at your problem from His perspective and says ‘I have a way, follow me!’